Because of me!

-We are called to Love, our neighbor, we are admonished from judging, we are called to support one another, we are called to be different than the Samaritans so that no modern Samaritan woman or man feel obliged to draw water at noon, because of us.
+We are called to Love, our neighbor, we are called to support one another; we are called to differ from the Samaritans so that no modern Samaritan woman or man feels obliged to draw water at noon, because of us.

 Get your copy today!